microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-SEMANTICS.md

 ## Refer and Revise

 Sometimes the user may want to revise a previous request.
-For example, if the user asks "Anything earlier?" in follow-up turn, then we interpret it as "redo an existing computation but constrain the event time to be earlier than a previously mentioned event's time".
+If the user asks "Anything earlier?" in a follow-up turn, then we interpret it as "redo an existing computation but constrain the event time to be earlier than a previously mentioned event's time".
 The program is:
 ```clojure